rdin777/rdin777/README.md

 I focus on the architectural integrity, prover stability, and security of Ethereum Layer 2 ecosystems.
 I recently completed a "contribution marathon" across **Arbitrum**, **Linea**, and **ZKsync**, solving critical bottlenecks in node logic and proof generation.

+For the bounty payout, I prefer using my MetaMask (EVM compatible) address: 0xBDDD7973D0DE27B715A4A5cbdb87d0DF78757b3A You can send the funds in USDT/USDC or any other token on Ethereum, BSC, or Polygon networks.
+Thank you!

 ---

 ### 🚀 Recent Contributions (L2 Marathon)